Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ## Final Product

+There are literally infinite directions we could take in future versions.
+A combinatorial explosion of features.

-If we were to carry the project through, one possible finished system:
+But if we were to carry the project through, one possible finished system:

 1. Can be used by large numbers of users to classify statements within different domains.